 Detailed information about the OPEB plan's fiduciary net position is available in the separately issued Pennsylvania Turnpike Commission Other Postemployment Welfare Plan Program financial statements.
+The stand-alone Plan financial statements can be obtained by contacting the Commission's Accounting & Financial Reporting Department.

-A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements Years Ended May 31, 2019 and 2018
+A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements Years Ended May 31, 2020 and 2019